Dharundds/ChatRoom/README.md

         docker run --name <NAME> -p 5000:5000 <NAME>

+~Our orginal database is censored for security reasons you can also connect your own database or access ours by contacting us .

 ## Host

 ~kindly refer [here](https://github.com/Dharundds/ChatRoom/blob/main/host.md) for detailed info on hosting using heroku.

+## Known issues

+~ feel free to report bugs [here](https://github.com/Dharundds/ChatRoom/issues).

 ## Acknowledgements